Hemagglutination

 See Related Tests below for antigen-specific genotyping and phenotyping tests.

-Testing is useful in determining allelic variants predicting red blood cell (RBC) antigen phenotypes for patients with recent history of transfusion or with conflicting serological antibody results due to partial, variant, or weak expression antigens.
-Also useful as an aid in management of hemolytic disease of the fetus and newborn (HDFN).
+Red blood cell (RBC) antigen testing is useful in determining allelic variants that predict RBC antigen phenotypes for patients with recent history of transfusion or with conflicting serologic antibody results due to partial, variant, or weak expression antigens.
+It is also useful as an aid in management of hemolytic disease of the fetus and newborn (HDFN); for additional information on HDFN testing, refer to the ARUP Consult Hemolytic Disease of the Fetus and Newborn topic.

 Disease Overview